PlumTreeSystems/docker-logrotate/README.md

 helm values file by providing casual cron expression For example:
 0 7 * * 2 - it means it will be executed every Tuesday at 7AM

+# MUST KNOW
+This is for self-managed kubernetes instances.
+It was NOT tested on AWS / Azure / GCloud etc